An interpolation of Bradley's sum formula: Introduction

 where $s_j\in\mathbb{C}$ for $j=1,\ldots,r$.
 The number of the variables $r$ is called the depth of $\zeta_q(s_1,\ldots,s_r)$.
 Zhao \cite{Zhao} proved that the series is absolutely convergent in the domain

 and can be analytically continued to $\mathbb{C}^r$ as a meromorphic function with simple poles given by for $1\le j\le r$.
-By taking the limit $q\to1$ of qMZF, we obtain the Euler--Zagier multiple zeta function (MZF, for short)
+Here the last part in $\mathfrak{S}_r$ is vacuous if $r=1$.
+According to \cite[Main Theorem]{Zhao}, taking the limit $q\uparrow1$ of the qMZFs yields the Euler--Zagier multiple zeta functions (hereafter MZFs)